 Many workers, particularly those in low-income and/or entry-level positions, experience barriers to employment that hinder their ability to access and maintain employment.
 These barriers to employment represent a wide array of socioeconomic and geographic factors that incur costs or present logistical challenges for job seekers.
 Barriers to employment often fall upon two planes: economic and behavior.
 Humans are not rational actors and this requires us to not simply subscribe a rational theory to barriers to employment.
-Thus, barriers represent both lack of a good or service that a worker needs in order to participate in the workforce as well as human factors such as selfefficacy, ability to manage home budgets, and understanding how to leverage public resources to gain access to training and employment.
-Principals of supply and demand must be coupled with understanding human behavior to ensure policy recommendations address the full spectrum of barriers to employment.
+Thus, barriers represent both lack of a good or service that a worker needs in order to participate in the workforce as well as human factors such as self-